I've seen Steelheart bleed. And I will see him bleed again.

-Bad Powers, Bad People: Even given that Epics are pretty much all Bad People, it's hard to come up with benevolent uses for being able to murder people by pointing at them.
-Or for fear-based invulnerability, for that matter.
+Bad Powers, Bad People: Even given that Epics are pretty much all Bad People, it's hard to come up with benevolent uses for many of their powers, like the ability to kill people by pointing at them.

 But for Me, It Was Tuesday: Averted.
-David is shocked when Steelheart near instantly recognizes him after ten years despite having been only a boy of eight at the time and never having spoken to, nor really interacted with him in the brief minutes they were in the same room.
+David is shocked when Steelheart instantly recognizes him ten years later, after never having spoken to him, nor even significantly interacted with him in the few moments they were in the same room.
 It's likely Steelheart's memories of that day were as sharp as David's, since that day was the only time Steelheart was ever injured.

 Cape Busters: The plot revolves around the Reckoners, who are trying to defeat the evil superhumans.

 Casting a Shadow: Half of Nightwielder's powers.
 He blocks out all natural light (except that of Calamity) 24/7 throughout Newcago, and can use solid shadows as weapons to kill with.

 Co-Dragons: Nightwielder, Conflux, and Firefight are Steelheart's Dragons.
 Well, Nightwielder and Firefight are.
 Conflux is actually a captive, little better than a slave forced to use his energy-boosting powers to fuel the city.
 And not only is Firefight just an illusion cast by an illusionist epic, but the illusionist happens to a Double Reverse Quadruple Agent and the hero's love interest.